Business Employment Dynamics is

 dynamic state of the labor market.

-NOTE: Changes to Business Employment Dynamics (BED) Data - Data in the current release, published on Wednesday, November 19, 2014, include annual revisions to the BED series.
+- Data in the next release, published on Wednesday, October 26, 2022, will incorporate annual revisions to the BED series.
 Annual revisions are published each year with the release of first quarter data.
-These revisions will cover the last four quarters of not seasonally adjusted data and five years of seasonally adjusted data.
+These revisions will cover the last two years of not seasonally adjusted data and five years of seasonally adjusted data

-In the first quarter of 2014, gross job gains from opening and
+In the fourth quarter of 2021, gross job gains from opening and expanding private-sector establishments

 - Quarterly Data on Business Employment Dynamics (HTML) (PDF) — this release includes updates for the private sector as a whole and for firm size classes.